 Prior to 2007, the Company pursued a balanced strategy of combining brewery ownership with production arrangements at breweries owned by third parties.
 The brewing services arrangements with breweries owned by others have historically allowed the Company to utilize excess capacity, providing the Company flexibility, as well as cost advantages over its competitors, while maintaining full control over the brewing process for the Company's beers.
-As the number of available breweries has declined, the risks of disruption have increased, and the dynamics of the brewery strategy of ownership versus brewing in breweries owned by others has changed.
 In 2007 and 2008, due to concerns about expected future availability and pricing of brewing capacity at breweries owned by others and the Company's desire to better control its brewing future and to improve efficiencies and costs long term, the Company initiated several steps designed to reduce its dependence on breweries owned by others.
-These steps included the acquisition on June 2, 2008 of substantially all of the assets of the Pennsylvania Brewery from Diageo.
-From 2007 to 2009, core product volume brewed at Company-owned breweries increased from approximately 35% to over 95%.
-The Company expects to brew over 95% of core product volume in 2010 at Company-owned breweries, and that further growth could be supported through expanding the Company's use of production arrangements with third parties, including those currently under contract, while evaluating capacity optimization and the potential significant capital required for expansion of absolute capacity at the Pennsylvania Brewery.
+These steps included the acquisition in June 2008 of substantially all of the assets of the Pennsylvania Brewery from Diageo North America, Inc. From 2007 to 2010, the volume of core brands brewed at Company-owned breweries increased from approximately 35% to over 95%.
+The Company expects to brew over 95% of its core brand volume in 2011 at Company-owned breweries.
+The Company believes it could support growth in 2011 in excess of 10% without significant capacity expansion of its owned breweries, and that further growth could be supported through expanding the Company's use of production arrangements with third parties, including those currently under contract.
+The Company continues to evaluate capacity optimization at its owned breweries and the potential significant capital required for expansion of absolute capacity at the Pennsylvania Brewery.